 She is also the Director of Center's national summer institutes on Nonviolence for K-12 educators.
 These institutes are offered every other year.
-They include: Nonviolence and Social Change (2005), Gandhi, Nonviolence and the Twenti-first Century Curriculum (2007), and Journeys of Nonviolence: Gandhi and King (2009), Journeys of Nonviolence: Gandhi and Chavez (2011), and Gandhi, Sustainability and Happiness (2013).
+They include: Nonviolence and Social Change (2005), Gandhi, Nonviolence and the Twenti-first Century Curriculum (2007), Gandhi and King (2009), Gandhi and Chavez (2011), and Gandhi, Sustainability and Happiness (2013).

 Professor Sethia received her Ph.D . in History from University of California , Los Angeles and M. A. in History from Rajasthan University (India).
 She is recipient of several grants, awards and honors, including Gold and Silver Medals from the University of Rajasthan, India.
 She was the principal investigator and director of Program on India and China for K-12 Educators, funded by the National Endowment for the Humanities, 1995-98.

 Following her appointment at Cal Poly Pomona in 1991, she created new courses on India and South Asia and a course on Women in Asia.
-Recently, she developed a course on Nonviolence in the Modern World and a seminar on Nonviolence, and led the creation of an interdisciplinary minor in Nonviolence Studies.
-In addition to teaching these courses on a regular basis, she has also offered a seminar on Gandhi, and teaches undergraduate and graduate courses in World history.
+More recently, she led the task-force for creating an interdisciplinary minor in Nonviolence Studies.
+She teaches its core course, Nonviolence in the Modern World, which also fulfils GE C4/D4 (Humanities or Social Science Synthesis) requirement.
+She also teaches seminar on Nonviolence studies, and has also offered a seminar on Gandhi, undergraduate and graduate courses in World history.